 Although you may not think that your business owns any "trade secrets," they are probably used every day.
 Businesses of every kind, large and small, have information that can be protected as a trade secret.
-Unfortunately, the failure to properly protect trade secret information may place your valuable business information in the hands of the competitors.
+Unfortunately, the failure to properly protect trade secret information may place your valuable business information in the hands of competitors.

 Q: What is a trade secret?